Radiation Therapy: Overview and General Information

 Radiation therapy or radiotherapy, often abbreviated RT, RTx, or XRT, is therapy using ionizing radiation, generally as part of cancer treatment to control or kill malignant cells.
-Radiation therapy may be curative in a number of types of cancer if they are localized to one area of the body.
+Radiation therapy may be curative in several types of cancer if they are localized to one area of the body.
 It may also be used as part of adjuvant therapy, to prevent tumor recurrence after surgery to remove a primary malignant tumor (for example, early stages of breast cancer).
-Radiation therapy is synergistic with chemotherapy, and has been used before, during, and after chemotherapy in susceptible cancers.
+Radiation therapy is synergistic with chemotherapy and has been used before, during, and after chemotherapy in susceptible cancers.

-Radiation therapy is one of a number of treatments used in the treatment of cancer, either by itself, or in combination with additional types of treatment; most often chemotherapy or surgery.
-At high doses, a number of times greater than the amount used for X-rays, radiation is capable of killing cancerous cells and shrinking tumors.
+Radiation therapy is one of several treatments used in the treatment of cancer, either by itself or in combination with additional types of treatment; most often chemotherapy or surgery.
+At high doses, several times greater than the amount used for X-rays, radiation is capable of killing cancerous cells and shrinking tumors.
 More than 50% of all persons with cancer receive some form of radiation therapy as a part of their treatment plan.

 Radiation therapy is administered externally, via external beam radiation, or increasingly through internal radiation; also referred to as, 'Brachytherapy.'
 Recent research is focusing on using special cells within a person's body called, 'Monoclonal Antibodies,' to deliver radiation therapy directly to the site of cancer within them.